HSwMS Ulla Fersen: Russo-Swedish War

-During the Battle of Reval, which took place on 13 May 1790 (2 May OS) off the port of Reval (now Tallinn, Estonia), Ulla Fersen served as the flagship for General-Admiral Prince Karl, Duke of Södermanland, brother to the Swedish king, Gustav III.
-The attempt to eliminate Admiral Chichagov's Russian squadron, which had wintered in the harbour at Reval, was unsuccessful, and Prince Karl signaled the withdrawal from Ulla Fersen, which had stayed out of Russian cannon shot.
+During the Battle of Reval, which took place on 13 May 1790 off the port of Reval, Ulla Fersen served as the flagship for General-Admiral Prince Karl, Duke of Södermanland, the brother of Gustav III.
+The Swedes were attempting to eliminate a Russian squadron under Admiral Vasily Chichagov, which had wintered in the harbour at Reval, though they were unsuccessful.
+Prince Karl signalled the Swedish fleet to withdraw from Ulla Fersen, which had stayed out of the range of Russian cannon fire.